 Horns honked.
 Fireworks were lit.
 A helicopter buzzed our position.
 The corona was a site to behold.
 My focus turned towards the taking of a flash photo of my son and I while remembering to make some time to simply view the eclipse.
 Here it is the best version taken at the end of totality…

-The above was shot just as the eclipse was ending with classic nine blade diffraction spikes on the “diamond ring.”
+The above was shot just as the eclipse was ending with classic seven blade diffraction spikes on the “diamond ring.”

 Zach Riggins took this amazing shot processed two ways to reveal details.